 The Board periodically undertakes an annual performance evaluation process led by the Chairman.
-The review process typically involves all directors completing a questionnaire, which allows for additional comments or identification of any issues relating to the Board's or a committee's operation.
+The review process typically involves all directors completing a questionnaire, which allows for additional comments or identification of any issues relating to the Board.
 The results of the review are confidentially summarised and distributed and then discussed with directors at a meeting of the Board.
 The purpose of the review is to assess the strengths and weaknesses of the Board and Committees and to identify areas that might be improved, which are addressed through an action plan.